Lovers of Teruel: Story

 That night, Diego sneaked into the bedroom of Isabel and her husband and gently awoke her.
-He pleaded to her, "Bésame, que me muero," (Kiss me for I am dying) and she refused, saying "No quiera Dios que yo falte a mi marido," (God would not wish me to deceive my husband) "Por la pasion de Jesucristo os suplico que busques a otra, que de mi no hagais cuenta.
-Pues si a Dios no ha complacido, tampoco me complace a mi."
-(For the love of Christ, I beg you to find another, and forget about me.
-If our love could not please God, then neither should it please me.)
+He pleaded to her, "Bésame, que me muero," ("Kiss me for I am dying") and she refused, saying "No quiera Dios que yo falte a mi marido," ("God would not wish me to deceive my husband") "Por la pasión de Jesucristo os suplico que busques a otra, que de mi no hagais cuenta.
+Pues si a Dios no ha complacido, tampoco me complace a mi." ("For the love of Christ, I beg you to find another, and forget about me.
+If our love could not please God, then neither should it please me.")

 He begged her one last time, saying that he was dying and wished for a final kiss.
 But still she refused.
 Upon hearing this Diego could not bear the separation between himself and his love, and with a sigh he died on the feet of his beloved Isabel.
 When she realized that he died, she shivered.
 She woke her husband, telling him that his snoring scared her and she wished to hear a story.
 And he did, and in return she told him her own story.
 She told him of Diego and how he lay dead beside the bed.

 "Oh, you wretched!
 Why did you not kiss him?"

 "To not deceive my husband."
 She replied.

 "Of course," he groaned.
 "You are a woman worthy of praise."

 They agreed on secretly burying him in the local church because the husband feared that he would be blamed for his death.
 The next day, during the funeral for Diego Marcilla, Isabel showed up dressed in her wedding dress.
 She proceeded to walk to the front of the church and place a kiss on the man whom she had refused but in doing so Isabel died, falling prostrate on the body of the man whom she loved.